DrUkachi/inside-outside-classification/README.md

 # 🏠🏞 Indoor/Outdoor Image Classification

-This project contains a Python script for classifying images as either "indoor" or "outdoor" scenes using a pre-trained CLIP model and a lightweight few-shot, prototype-based method.
+This project contains a Python script for classifying images as either **indoor** or **outdoor** scenes using a pre-trained CLIP model and a lightweight few-shot, prototype-based method.
 It was built in response to a practical classification task using real-world, unlabeled image data.

 ---